zqcai19/Q-MCTS/README.md

 # Q-MCTS
-This repository contains the code for paper, Recognizing Good Variational Quantum Circuits with Monte Carlo Tree Search
+This repository contains the code for paper, Recognizing Good Variational Quantum Circuits with Monte Carlo Tree Search.
 ```
 requirements: